cvargasi/GestureEncoding/README.md

 5. Classification using the combined latent spaces

 The script will load processed data in 'Gesture_Encoding_processed_data.mat'.
-The data is available through a reposotyro ond Dryad (Dataset DOI: 10.5061/dryad.cvdncjtcq)
+The data is available through a reposotyro ond Dryad (https://doi.org/10.5061/dryad.cvdncjtcq)

 %%%%%%%%%%%%%%%%%% Variables & data organization